LocalCoinIS/dev.bitshares.works/docs/llc_guide/tutorials/activenode_tutorial.rst

 ----------------

 - A registered account in the corresponding network
-- Minimum balance is 1111 LLC to pay for the registration fee(10 LLC) and to stay active node to receive the reward
+- Recommended Minimum balance is 1200 LLC to pay for the registration fee(10 LLC) and to stay active node to receive the activenode reward
 - Executable binary
 - Lifetime Member (LTM) status